 - If your computer has a wireless network adaptor, it will show you a network icon saying Wireless Network Connection.

-Setting Up Internet Connection
+Setting Up Wireless Internet Connection on Windows PC

 - Plug one end of the phone wire into the phone jack provided on the router’s back

-- Plug the router into electrical socket.
+- Plug the router into an electrical socket.

 - Open Control Panel.
 If it is not in the Icon view, switch to the Icon view.